tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/03_03_Rectify_Login.md

 Click **Login**.

 Once a user logs into the DPM system as an Customer, the Customer landing page displays by default.
+If the user has additional roles attributed, as in the case of Anabelle Deleon, the landing page may be different as a result.

 ![image](../images/Customer_Dashboard.png)